 DOWNLOAD THE FREE PRINTABLES TO MAKE YOUR OWN PRESSED FLOWER WEDDING INVITATIONS BELOW!

 I designed four *exclusive* designs for this collaboration with Tricia, so you can save by customizing our free printable templates if you have the guts to take on this unique project.
 I designed these invitations keeping the application of pressed flowers in mind.
 Each invitation features a nice amount of white space at the top so you have plenty of room to customize however you wish!
+Get your invitations flat printed at your local print shop or print them at home to save even more money!
 You could also use these templates to apply other customizations besides pressed flowers – consider using watercolor or other paints, glitter, fabric and more!
 They are all very versatile.

 Choose from the four designs below.
 Each design includes links to download the fonts I used, as well as the templates that are customizable using Microsoft Word.

 Once you’ve chosen your template design, you can customize them and print them out using your printer.
 I recommend using a thicker paper stock, 80-100lb.
 I think it’s super interesting to use more porous paper as well, such as this gorgeous watercolor paper.
 Once you’ve printed your invites, you can use a paper trimmer or take them to your local copy shop to have them cut.
 I’ve designed the templates with cut lines so it’s super simple to see where to cut!

 Great news for anyone in the NYC area — Tricia offers occasional workshops and classes so you can experience the fun for yourself!
 Sign up to get more information on her website, Modern Pressed Flower.

 I certainly hope you’ve enjoyed this project as much as I did!
 Thinking about making your own Pressed Flower Wedding Invitations?
 We’d love to see them!
 Be sure to tag us on Instagram so we can see what you create using this tutorial.
 PS — enter for the chance to win pressed flowers for your invitations from Tricia on our Instagram!